JaredLBailey/JaredLBailey.github.io/_posts/2023-04-06-Finding-Prime-Numbers-With-Python.md

 ```

 <br/>
 Next we create a set of all the numbers we want to search through in order to find the primes.
-We know that the smallest true prime number is 2, so we being our set at 2.
+We know that the smallest true prime number is 2, so we begin our set at 2.
 Then we include each whole number from 2 to n using the range function.
 We write n+1 as the range function is not inclusive of the ending number.
 ```ruby
 # number range to be checked
 number_range = set(range(2, n+1))